Skip to content

 Skipping the Arthur's Seat Hike

-Arthur's Seat is the most underrated free experience in any UK city — a 251-metre volcanic peak inside the city boundaries, 45–60 minutes' walk from the Old Town, with panoramic views over Edinburgh, the Firth of Forth, and the Highlands.
+Arthur's Seat is the most underrated free experience in any UK city — a 251-metre volcanic peak inside the city, 45–60 minutes' walk from the Old Town, with panoramic views over Edinburgh.
 Many visitors see it from below and never go up.
-The path is rocky but not technical — any reasonable walking shoe is fine.
-Go at sunrise in summer (4:30–5:30am) for the most extraordinary experience, or at any time for the best free view in Scotland.
+Any reasonable walking shoe is fine.
+Sunrise in summer (4:30–5:30am) is the most extraordinary experience in Scotland.

 🍽️